 Iowa

-A registered agent may be an Iowa resident, an Iowa profit or nonprofit corporation, or a foreign profit or nonprofit corporation allowed to do business in the state.
-The Iowa Secretary of State can act as an agent for service of process in certain cases.
-If a company’s registered agent is unreachable after a reasonable service of process attempt, the company’s secretary will get serviced at the principal address of the business.
+An agent may be an Iowa resident, an Iowa profit or nonprofit corporation, or a foreign profit/nonprofit corporation authorized in Iowa.
+In certain situations, the Secretary of State can accept service.
+If an agent is unreachable after reasonable attempts, service may be directed to the company’s secretary at its principal office address.

 Kansas

-All Kansas corporations and LLCs must have a registered agent.
-Agents must be a company that provides registered agent services or an individual who is a state resident–other businesses cannot serve as registered agents.
+All corporations and LLCs must appoint an agent.
+The agent must be an individual Kansas resident or a company that provides registered agent services; other operating businesses cannot serve as agents in Kansas.

 Kentucky